 “It should produce 150 pips per week.
 With the best indicators that you know.
 How much does it cost?
 Please also send live histories of your top systems.”

 Although we often get such requests, we still don’t know the best indicators and can’t send live histories.
-We do not invent systems, but program them from clients’ specifications.
+We do not invent algo trading systems, but program them from clients’ specifications.
 And we do not trade them, except for testing.
 But after almost 1000 systems, we can see a pattern emerging.
-Which strategies do usually work?
+Which algo trading strategies do usually work?
 Which will fall apart already in the backtest?
 Here’s a ranking of all systems we did so far, with a surprising winner.

 One should think that most clients come up with very similar trading systems, so we could meanwhile just click them together from ready code.
 But it is not so.
 There’s apparently no limit of trading ideas.
 Almost any other system uses some new trading method, unusual data source, or exotic indicator.
 Still, the systems can be classified in several simple categories.
 Any of them has its specific success and failure rate.